paritytech/research/docs/Polkadot/economics/applied-research/rfc17.md

 Having all bidders pay the market-clearing price offers benefits and disadvantages alike.

 - Advantages:
-    - **Fairness**: All bidders pay the same price.
+    - **Fairness.** All bidders pay the same price.
-    - **Active participation**: Since bidders are protected from overbidding (the winner's curse), they are more likely to engage and reveal their true valuations.
+    - **Active participation.** Since bidders are protected from overbidding (the winner's curse), they are more likely to engage and reveal their true valuations.
-    - **Simplicity**: A single price simplifies the process of pricing renewals later.
+    - **Simplicity.** A single price simplifies the process of pricing renewals later.
-    - **Truthfulness**: There is no need to game the market by delaying bids; bidders can simply bid their true valuations.
+    - **Truthfulness.** There is no need to game the market by delaying bids; bidders can simply bid their true valuations.
-    - **No sniping**: As prices descend, bidders cannot wait to place high bids at the end.
+    - **No sniping.** As prices descend, bidders cannot wait to place high bids at the end.
 They are only allowed to place bids at the current descending price.
 - Disadvantages:
-    - **(Potentially) Lower Revenue**: While theory predicts revenue-equivalence between a uniform-price and a pay-as-bid auction, slightly lower revenue has been observed for the former.
+    - **(Potentially) Lower Revenue.** While theory predicts revenue-equivalence between a uniform-price and a pay-as-bid auction, slightly lower revenue has been observed for the former.
 However, revenue maximization, or, in simple terms, squeezing out the maximum willingness to pay from bidders, is not Polkadot's priority.
 Instead, the focus lies on efficient allocation and the other benefits illustrated above.
-    - **(Technical) Complexity**: Instead of making a final purchase within the auction, the bid acts only as a deposit.
+    - **(Technical) Complexity.** Instead of making a final purchase within the auction, the bid acts only as a deposit.
 Some refunds may occur after the auction concludes.
 This might pose additional technical challenges, like increased storage requirements.

 ### Prior Art and References

 This RFC builds extensively on the ideas put forward in [RFC-1](https://github.com/polkadot-fellows/RFCs/blob/6f29561a4747bbfd95307ce75cd949dfff359e39/text/0001-agile-coretime.md).

-Special thanks to [Samuel Haefner](https://samuelhaefner.github.io/), [Shahar Dobzinski](https://sites.google.com/site/dobzin/), and Alistair Stewart for the fruitful discussions and for helping to shape the structure of this RFC.
+Special thanks to [Samuel Haefner](https://samuelhaefner.github.io/), [Shahar Dobzinski](https://sites.google.com/site/dobzin/), and [Alistair Stewart](/team_members/alistair.md) for the fruitful discussions and helping to shape the structure of this RFC.

 **For more information or inquieries, please contact** [Jonas Gehrlein](/team_members/Jonas.md)